wp-plugins/ewww-image-optimizer-cloud/readme.txt

 1. **Less bandwidth usage.** Optimizing your images can save you hundreds of KB per image, which means significantly less bandwidth usage.
 1. **Better Privacy.** The cloud servers do not store any images after optimization is complete, and you retain all rights to any images processed via the cloud service.
 1. **Root access not needed** No binaries needed on your local server, so it works on any hosting platform.
-1. **Optimize almost anything** Using the Optimize More tool, and the wp_image_editor class extension, nearly any image in Wordpress can be optimized.
+1. **Optimize everything** Using the Bulk Optimize tool, and the wp_image_editor class extension, any image in Wordpress can be optimized.

 If you want to optimize images on your own server without using the cloud, see the [EWWW Image Optimizer](http://wordpress.org/plugins/ewww-image-optimizer/).

+= Bulk Optimize =

+There are two functions on the Bulk Optimize page.
+One is to optimize all images in the Media Library.
+The Scan and Optimize is for everything else.
+Officially supported galleries (GRAND FlaGallery, NextCellent, and NextGEN) have their own Bulk Optimize pages.

+= Skips Previously Optimized Images =

+All optimized images are stored in the database so that the plugin does not attempt to re-optimize them unless they are modified.
+On the Bulk Optimize page you can view a list of already optimized images.
+You may additionally choose to empty the table, remove individual images from the list, or use the Force optimize option to override the default behavior.
+Before running the Bulk Optimize the first time, you must run an import operation that scans your Media Library for any previously optimized images (from before version 1.8.0).
+The re-optimize links on the Media Library page also force the plugin to ignore the previous optimization status of images.

 = WP Image Editor =

 All images created by the new WP_Image_Editor class in WP 3.5 will be automatically optimized.
 Current implementations are GD, Imagick, and Gmagick.
 Images optimized via this class include Meta Slider, BuddyPress Activity Plus (thumbs), WP Retina 2x, Imsanity, Simple Image Sizes and probably countless others.
 If you have a plugin that uses WP_Image_Editor and would like EWWW IO to be able to optimize previous uploads, post a thread in the support forums.

-= Optimize Almost Everything =
+= Optimize Everything Else =

 As of version 1.7.0, site admins can specify any folder within their wordpress folder to be optimized.
-The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, and any user-specified folders.
+The 'Optimize More' option under Tools will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, GMedia galleries, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
-Any images optimized via this tool are stored in the database so that the optimizer does not attempt to re-optimize them unless they are modified (and so you can take a look at the table to see what exactly is being optimized).
+Schedule optimization does NOT include Media Library images, because they are already optimized on upload.

 = NextGEN Gallery =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.
 NOTE: Does not optimize thumbnails on initial upload for legacy (1.9.x) versions of NextGEN, but instead provides a button to optimize thumbnails after uploading images.

+= NextCellent Gallery =

+Features all the same capability as NextGEN, and is the continuation of legacy (1.9.x) NextGEN support.

 = GRAND Flash Album Gallery =

 Features optimization on upload capability, re-optimization, and bulk optimizing.
 The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
 It is also possible to optimize groups of images in a gallery, or multiple galleries at once.

-= BuddyPress =

-Located under Media, the BuddyPress Optimizer allows the user to optimize all avatars (group and individual).
-Stores a history of optimized images, so that you can optimize new images without re-optimizing old images.

 = Image Store =